 - In full-time higher education or

 - In Welsh Government funded Work Based Learning

-- Unemployed (that you do not have a contract of employment)
+- Unemployed (you do not have a contract of employment)

 Redundancy and Personal Learning Account

-The Personal Learning Account programme is open to you if you have been furloughed or at risk of redundancy.
-If you are made redundant while doing a course funded by the Personal Learning Account, you would be encouraged to continue with your Personal Learning Account learning, unless there is a good reason it is not possible.
+The Personal Learning Account programme is open to you if you are at risk of redundancy.
+If you are unfortunately made redundant while undertaking your learning, you are encouraged to continue with your learning if circumstances allow.

-- The ReAct wage subsidy element of the ReAct programme (Employer Recruitment Support)
+- The wage subsidy element of the ReAct+ programme (Employer Recruitment Support)

 - Continue training through the Personal Learning Account

 How to apply for a Personal Learning Account

 The application process is straightforward and simple.
 It involves a pre-admissions digital interview with an experienced careers adviser from Working Wales.
 The careers adviser will provide you with the chance to discuss career aspirations and goals and ensure that the course is the right pathway for you.
 Please contact us to arrange an interview.